 On-board meals are usually three courses, with meat and vegetarian choices.
 A cheese and fruit course is added with dinners on board.
 Carefully selected wines are included with lunch and dinner.

 Sample starters: asparagus with hollandaise sauce; zucchini rolls with ricotta stuffing, served in a chargrilled pepper sauce with basil olive oil; and foie gras terrine with spicy apricot chutney and toasted challah bread.

 Sample main course options: Moroccan baked vegetables with prunes and spicy couscous and beer-braised beef cheek with malted onions and ale sauce, served with carrots, green beans and onion mashed potatoes.

 Desserts are equally sumptuous.

-But it is rare, if ever, that all passengers visit the lounge for a pre-dinner drink or nightcap (all drinks, with the exception of some premium wines, are included in the tour fare).
+But it is rare, if ever, that all passengers visit the lounge for a pre-dinner drink or nightcap at the same time (all drinks are included in the tour fare).

 A pianist entertains in the evenings; the bar car remains open until the last guest retires.